Manishearth/manishearth.github.io/source/_posts/2017-03-05-understanding-git-filter-branch.markdown

 For the nomicon, the task was easier.
 In the case of the nomicon, it has always resided in `src/doc/nomicon`, `src/doc/tarpl`, or at the root.
-This last bit is interesting, when [Alexis][Gankro] was working on the nomicon, he started off by hacking on it in a separate repo, but then within that repo moved it to `src/doc/tarpl`, and performed a merge commit with rustc.
+This last bit is interesting, when [Alexis][Gankra] was working on the nomicon, she started off by hacking on it in a separate repo, but then within that repo moved it to `src/doc/tarpl`, and performed a merge commit with rustc.
 There's no inherent restriction in Git that all merges must have a common ancestor, and you can do stuff like this.
 I was [quite surprised][twitterz] when I saw this, since it's pretty uncommon in general,